-We bounced, swaddled and shuuushed for 8 weeks straight. i wish i was over exaggerating, but there were days where she wouldn’t nap at all because her stomach hurt & there was little sleep at night. we were zombies!
+We bounced, swaddled and shuuushed for 8 weeks straight.
+I wish i was over exaggerating, but there were days where she wouldn’t nap at all because her stomach hurt & there was little sleep at night if any.
+We were zombies!

 Everyone might label this as “colic”, which just seems like a term used for a baby that cries a lot. our pediatrician eventually ended up saying it could be acid reflux and gave us a prescription for omeprazole. i hated giving her medicine, but i would do anything to give her some relief from pain & it helped a lot!

-Most of all, just love on them and comfort them best you can. all you can really do is wait for them to out grow this phase.
-BUT here is a list of the things we could not live with out. even for a “normal” baby, these items, i feel like, are the must haves.
+Most of all, just love on them and comfort them best you can.
+All we can really do is wait for them to out grow this phase.
+BUT here is a list of the things we could not live with out.
+Even for a “normal” baby, these items, I feel like, are the must haves.

 …and for those hopeless moments, just remember, it will get SO much better & try to cherish even those difficult days because, as you’ll hear a million times, “it goes by so fast” & it really does. at three months old we stopped giving her the prescription. she still spits up, but it’s now “happy spitting” and she is the happiest baby! just wait for that first smile and laugh, there is nothing sweeter in the whole world!